caas-team/GoKubeDownscaler/README.md

 - errors with the configuration of a [workload](#scalable-resources) are shown as events on the workload
 - backwards compatible: fully compatible, doesn't change any existing functionality

+<span id="diff-cmd-aruments">--deployment-time-annotation -> [--time-annotation](#--time-annotation)</span>:

+- the `--deployment-time-annotation` cli argument was changed to `--time-annotation`
+- backwards compatible: if you used this cli argument, you have to change it to `--time-annotation`

 ## Developing